shellRaining/hlchunk.nvim/README.md

 ## brief

-this plugin have two parts,
+this plugin have three parts,

 1. hl_chunk
 2. hl_indent
+3. hl_line_num

 the first one is to highlight the current chunk, a chunk is defined as `the closest pair of curly braces and the code in between`, so it might not work very well in lua or python source code.
 In the future, I might define a chunk by using indentation (so, this plugin may become another `indent_blankline` in the future, laugh)

 the second one is to highlight indentline like `indent_blankline`

+the third one is similar to hl_chunk, the difference is that it will highlight line number, you can set front color or background color for it

 ## example